Adapton/adapton.rust/README.md

 Development Activities
 -----------------------

- - Building "outwards" from a basic, core interface.
+ - Building Adapton in Rust "outwards" from a basic, core interface.

    - The core library implements this interface.
-     It will proceed in three baby steps (see below).
+     I will use three baby steps (see below).

    - To run experiments, we need to implement user code.

-     I will proceed by creating simple list and tree transformations, as in our recent papers (PLDI 2014, Nominal Adapton draft).
+     I will create simple list and tree transformations, as in our recent papers (PLDI 2014, Nominal Adapton draft).

      I will also implement simple small-step evaluators, to better understand and illustrate AAM + IC via Adapton.

+ - Learning Rust in the process:

+  - <del> How do I .invoke an Invoke object? </del>
+     - See `examples/invoke.rs`

+  - <del> Can I implement data structures with sharing? </del>

+     - See `examples/exp.rs` for a
+       baby version of a small-step interpreter.

 TODO: Core Library
 -----------------
  - <del> Basic articulation interface </del>

- - Language understanding: How do I .invoke an Invoke object?

  - Baby step 1: Lazy evaluation (simple thunks).
                 [need .invoke, then done].